| 10598572 | Biophysical Chemistry [CHIM/02] [ENG] | 2nd | 1st | 6 |

 |

-At the end of the course, students will acquire the theoretical/practical principles of the most frequently used methodologies in Molecular Diagnostics and will be able to critically evaluate and interpret the experimental procedures and the result of the tests used for the diagnosis of some of the main pathologies.
-In particular, students will be able to fully describe the execution of a diagnostic test, starting from the phase of collection/preparation of biological materials (such as plasma, serum, urine or tissues or cellular preparations), to the detection of the main macromolecules (proteins, lipids, carbohydrates) or metabolites of clinical relevance, up to the interpretation of the results of the diagnostic study.
+Educational objectives At the end of the course, students will acquire the theoretical/practical principles of the most frequently used methodologies in the context of biochemical-clinical analysis, and will be able to critically evaluate and interpret the experimental procedures and results of the test used for the diagnosis of some of the main pathologies.
+In particular, students will be able to fully describe the execution of a diagnostic test, starting from the phase of collection/preparation of biological materials (such as plasma, serum, urine, or tissues or cellular preparations), to the detection of the main macromolecules (proteins, lipids, carbohydrates, nucleic acids) or metabolites of clinical relevance, up to the interpretation of the diagnostic significance of the results.

 |